landaxr/waypoint/README.md

     * 3d models of type `.glb`
   * Videos have spatial audio
 todo: gif
-* Upload an entire virtual world to IPFS
+* Upload an entire virtual world to IPFS.
+This world is blockchain agnostic and can become part of any erc721 compatible NFT.
 todo: gif
 * Load the virtual world from IPFS
 * Mint a virtual world as an erc721 compatible NFT to Polygon, or any EVM compatible blockchain.